udayRedI/go-starter-kit/README.md

 In the future, I will also delve deeper into the 'why' behind the underlying library, which will help you better appreciate my choices.
 If you think there's something better, feel free to suggest otherwise.

+Note: Do not make changes in lib folder unless you know what you're doing.

 # Table of Contents
 - [Overview](#overview)
 - [Routing](#routing)